tetov/getindiekit.github.io/src/docs/options.md

 : Color scheme used in the application interface, `automatic`, `light` or `dark`.
 : *Optional*, defaults to `automatic`

+application.url `string`
+: The URL of your server.
+Useful if Indiekit is running behind a reverse proxy.
+: *Optional*, defaults to the URL of your server (as provided by request headers).

 ## Publication

 publication.categories `Array | URL`